 Ninja’s History With Headsets

 If you’ve been a Ninja fan for a while, you may have noticed his tendency to change headsets on a whim.
 Ninja’s preference for headsets has changed over time from gaming to studio headphones, as evident by his timeline of headphones.
 Let’s take a look at his previous headsets.

 From oldest to newest, Ninja has used the following headsets:

 - ASTRO Gaming A40 TR Headset + MixAmp Pro TR

 - Beyerdynamic DT 990 Pro Headphones (current)

-This is the current price of these HyperX Cloud II Gaming Headset available at Amazon (affiliate link takes you to Amazon.com).
+This is the current price of these HyperX Cloud II Gaming Headset available at Amazon .

 Out of all the headsets Ninja has used, the HyperX Cloud II stands out as possibly the most popular in the gaming world and has been championed by CS:GO and Call of Duty communities for years before battle royales rose in popularity.